atlas-bi/Solr-Search-ETL/readme.md

 ### Install Packages

-This package uses `poetry` as the package manager.
+This ETL uses `poetry` as the package manager.
 Alternatively, you can use `pip` to install the dependencies listed in `pyproject.toml`/dependencies.

 ```bash
 poetry install